-Using an arrangement of the central theme in Gustav Holst’s “Jupiter” from The Planets — put together by composer and DSO cellist Jeremy Crosmer with lyrics by Meaghan Heinrich — the DSO invites the Detroit community to join DSO musicians on their own virtual stages.
-The final video presentation will blend these voices together to form one cohesive sound.
-From now until July 13th, submit a video to be included in a virtual ensemble of all ages and skill levels.
+Using an arrangement of the central theme in Gustav Holst’s “Jupiter” from The Planets — put together by composer and DSO cellist Jeremy Crosmer with lyrics by Meaghan Heinrich — the DSO invited the Detroit community and beyond to join DSO musicians on their own virtual stages.

 Spirit of Detroit is made possible by support from the John S. and James L. Knight Foundation.

 Knight Foundation is a national foundation with strong local roots.
 We invest in journalism, in the arts, and in the success of cities where brothers John S. and James L. Knight once published newspapers.
 Our goal is to foster informed and engaged communities, which we believe are essential for a healthy democracy.
 For more, visit kf.org.

 Join donors from across the Detroit community and around the world to bring outstanding music, life-changing educational programs and far-reaching engagement activities to over 500,000 people each year!